1. About hydrocortisone injections

 The dose of hydrocortisone depends on the size of the joint.
 It can vary between 5mg and 50mg of hydrocortisone.

 Will the dose I have go up or down?

-The amount of hydrocortisone in the injection could go up or down in future.
+If you need a follow-up injection, the amount of hydrocortisone could go up or down.
 It depends on how well the previous injection worked, how long the benefits lasted and whether you had any side effects.

 5. Side effects

-Most people don't have any side effects after a hydrocortisone injection.
+Most people do not have any side effects after a hydrocortisone injection.
 Side effects are less likely if only one part of the body is injected.